PHPSocialNetwork/phpfastcache-bundle/README.md

 # Symfony Flex PhpFastCache Bundle

 #### :warning: Please note that the V3 is a major (BC breaking) update of the PhpFastCache Bundle !
-> As of the V3 the bundle is **absolutely** not compatible with previous versions.To ensure you the smoothest migration possible, please check the migration guide in the Resources/Docs directory.
+> As of the V3 the bundle is **absolutely** not compatible with previous versions.\
+To ensure you the smoothest migration possible, please check the migration guide in the Resources/Docs directory.\
-> One of the biggest change is the Phpfastcache's dependency which is not set to the v7 which it not backward compatible at all.
+One of the biggest change is the Phpfastcache's dependency which is not set to the v7 which it not backward compatible at all.

 #### :thumbsup: Step 1: Include phpFastCache Bundle in your project with composer: